Joseph Hooker: Early years

 Hooker was born in Hadley, Massachusetts, the grandson of a captain in the American Revolutionary War.
 He was of entirely English ancestry, all of whom had been in New England since the early 1600s.
 His initial schooling was at the local Hopkins Academy.
 He graduated from the United States Military Academy in 1837, ranked 29th out of a class of 50, and was commissioned a second lieutenant in the 1st U.S. Artillery.
 His initial assignment was in Florida fighting in the second of the Seminole Wars.
 He served in the Mexican–American War in staff positions in the campaigns of both Zachary Taylor and Winfield Scott.
 He received brevet promotions for his staff leadership and gallantry in three battles: Monterrey (to captain), National Bridge (major), and Chapultepec (lieutenant colonel).
 His future Army reputation as a ladies' man began in Mexico, where local women referred to him as the "Handsome Captain".

 After the Mexican–American War (which ended in 1848), he served as an assistant adjutant general of the Pacific Division, but resigned his commission in 1853; his military reputation had been damaged when he testified against his former commander, General Scott, in the court-martial for insubordination of Gideon Johnson Pillow.
-Hooker struggled with the tedium of peacetime life and reportedly passed the time with liquor, ladies, and gambling.
+The Handsome Captain struggled with the tedium of peacetime life and reportedly passed the time with liquor, ladies, and gambling.
 He settled in Sonoma County, California, as a farmer and land developer, and ran unsuccessfully for election to represent the region in the California legislature.
-He was obviously unhappy and unsuccessful in his civilian pursuits because, in 1858, he wrote to Secretary of War John B. Floyd to request that his name "be presented to the president Buchanan as a candidate for a lieutenant colonelcy", but nothing came of his request.
+He was obviously unhappy and unsuccessful in his civilian pursuits because, in 1858, he wrote to Secretary of War John B. Floyd to request that his name "be presented to president Buchanan as a candidate for a lieutenant colonelcy", but nothing came of his request.
 From 1859 to 1861, he held a commission as a colonel in the California militia.